 Mako Robotic-Arm Assisted Technology (Makoplasty) for Partial Knee Replacement

-The orthopedic specialists at Acadiana Orthopedic Center at Lafayette General specialize in joint pain relief.
+The orthopaedic specialists at Acadiana Orthopaedic Center at Lafayette General specialize in joint pain relief.
 Our surgeons understand that making sure you know what to expect from your partial knee replacement experience is important to you.